zhiweicai/pythontest/README.md

 DPing:

-Ping with detailed host information such as hostname, ASN, Location
+Ping with detailed host information such as hostname, ASN, Location, it is based on scapy